 As described in Note 1, the Authority is responsible to dispose and process all MSW generated in Dauphin County, including the City of Harrisburg.
 The agreement between the Authority and the City of Harrisburg is for a term of 20 years, ending in 2033, after which the term may extend for a maximum of ten additional years if Dauphin County extends waste flow control regulations beyond 2033.
 The City of Harrisburg shall collect and deliver, or cause to be collected and delivered, all regulated municipal waste, as defined in the agreement, generated within the City of Harrisburg to the SRMC, and the Authority is obligated during the term to accept, transfer, process, or dispose of all such waste.
-The tipping fee rate charged by the Authority to the City of Harrisburg was \$190 per ton through 2018 and \$195 per ton in 2019.
+The tipping fee rate charged by the Authority to the City of Harrisburg was \$190.00 per ton through 2018 and \$195.00 per ton in 2019.
 Beginning in 2020, the rate charged was adjusted each year thereafter according to the change in the Consumer Price Index.
-The tipping fee rate charged was \$199 per ton in 2020, \$202 per ton in 2021, and \$214 per ton in 2022.
+The tipping fee rate charged was \$199.34 per ton in 2020, \$201.70 per ton in 2021, \$214.25 per ton in 2022, and \$230.84 per ton in 2023.
 These fees may be increased to accommodate a change in law.
 If the City of Harrisburg delivers fewer than 35,000 tons of regulated municipal waste to the SRMC in any calendar year, the City of Harrisburg must pay to the Authority any shortfall in tipping fees as though 35,000 tons had been delivered.
-If the City of Harrisburg delivers greater than 38,000 tons of regulated municipal waste to the SRMC, the Authority will pay a rebate to the City of Harrisburg of \$100 for each ton delivered in excess of 38,000 tons.
-In 2022 and 2021, the City of Harrisburg delivered 37,764 and 40,220 tons, respectively.
-There was no excess or shortfall during the year ended December 31, 2022.
-The Authority paid a rebate of \$222,000 to the City of Harrisburg for excess tons for the year ended December 31, 2021.
+If the City of Harrisburg delivers greater than 38,000 tons of regulated municipal waste to the SRMC, the Authority will pay a rebate to the City of Harrisburg of \$100.00 for each ton delivered in excess of 38,000 tons.
+In 2023 and 2022, the City of Harrisburg delivered 36,970 and 37,764 tons, respectively.
+There was no excess or shortfall during the years ended December 31, 2023 and 2022.